alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ---
 title: '🔧 On Tooling'
-subtitle: '🧑‍💻 With a Focus on Software Engineering'
+subtitle: '🧑‍💻 With a Focus on Software Development'
 footer: Published on 2024-11-02, last modified on 2024-11-02.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 image: https://pinchito.es/2024/pics/on-tooling-hamilton.jpg
 ---

-During my bumpy career as CTO and eng director (2019 ~ 2023) I have often struggled to make the case for better developer tooling.
+During my bumpy career as CTO (2019 ~ 2023)
+I have often struggled to make the case for better developer tooling.
 For me it was a no-brainer:
-paying developers a good chunk of money to do the same change 10 times over in different places, or to wait for automated tests to finish, seems like a huge waste.
+paying developers a good chunk of money to wait for automated tests to finish, or to do the same change 10 times over in different places, seems like a huge waste.

 ![Margaret Hamilton manipulating our favorite tools.
 Source: © NASA | 17/08/2020 | Margaret Hamilton.](pics/on-tooling-hamilton.jpg "A young Margaret Hamilton, the NASA engineer, is lying on her back touching some controls on an ancient computer console")